This post may contain affiliate links. Read the full disclosure here.

 How to identify thrips

-The larvae are tiny lime green worms that looks like tiny rice grains.
-The adult look kinda like thunder bugs – black and skinny.
+The larvae are tiny lime-green worms that look like tiny rice grains.
+The adults look kinda like thunder bugs – black and skinny.

 How to get rid of thrips

-- Spray with neem oil, castile soap, and water.
+• Spray with neem oil, castile soap, and/or water.
 Every few days.
 Possibly forever.

 I have thrips on my Monstera deliciosa that come and go and don’t do much damage.
-But they’re ravaged my Thai Constellation and I can’t get rid of them 100%.
+But they’ve ravaged my Thai Constellation and I can’t get rid of them 100%.

 Pets